 There are no potential conflicts of interests between any duties to the UCB Group of the members of the Board and their private interests and/or other duties.
-In 2018, there have been situations which required the application of the conflict rules provided for in Article 523 of the Belgian Companies Code.
-These situations are further detailed and described in Section 3.12 of the Corporate Governance Statement, p.
-97 and 98 of the Integrated Annual Report 2018.
+In 2020, there have been situations which required the application of the conflict rules provided for in Article 7:96 of the Belgian Code of Companies and Associations.
+These situations are further detailed and described in Section 3.12 of the Corporate Governance Statement, pages 157 and 158 of the 2020 Annual Report.
+All situations which required the application of the conflict rules provided for in Article 7:96 of the Belgian Code of Companies and Associations in 2021 will be disclosed in the 2021 Annual Report.